-Fleet Insurance in Savannah GA & Richmond Hill GA
+Fleet Insurance in Savannah GA, Richmond Hill GA and Surrounding Areas

 If your business owns and operates three or more vehicles as part of its daily operations, you may be eligible for a fleet insurance policy.
 These plans resemble a commercial auto policy that covers many vehicles at the same time, helping you to meet coverage requirements at an affordable rate.